 Here I import the display hardware related module which can speak with ssd1306 controller.

 Since the hardware uses I2C, I am importing the I2C handler related module from luma.core.interface.serial

 from luma.core.render import canvas

-Assume the canvas to the the buffer which will be used to transfer the content to display controller.
+Assume the canvas to be the buffer, which is used to transfer the content to the display controller.

 device = ssd1306(port=1, address=0x3C) # rev.1 users set port=0

-We specifiy which I2C bus and the Device address to the display controller object and get a device handler as return. port represents the /dev/i2c-1, in case if the device is /dev/i2c-2 then port will be 2.
+We specify which I2C bus and the device address to the display controller object and get a device handler as return. port represents the /dev/i2c-1, in case if the device is /dev/i2c-2 then port will be 2.

 with canvas(device) as draw: